the404devs/404-start/README.md

 - Can now change the background of the header (colour and transparency).
 - Moved around some of the config options to make more sense.
 - Made the update-checking more logical.
+- We only monitor the `404CONFIG` key in local storage for changes, not the entire local storage.

 ### *2.0.1 (12/10/2021)*